Pie, Oh My! Come celebrate our 33rd Annual Pie Day!

 TOPPING: Appreciation for another SUCCESSFUL Pie Day!

 Pie Day began in July of 1990 as a pie and ice cream social, funded by a Celebrate Minnesota tourism grant.
-In 1992 the date changed to the first Friday in August when the Isanti County Historical Society became the organization in charge of the festival.
-The event has grown to include crafters; a small quilts display, a pie art and hat show, an antique bicycle and car show, Tusen Tack’s fashion show, performances and demonstrations from folk artists, storytellers, and musicians.
+In 1992 the date changed to the first Friday in August.
+The event has grown to include crafter’s, small quilts display, recycled pie tin art contest, antique bicycle and car show.
+Tusen Tack’s fashion show, performances and demonstrations from folk artists, storytellers, and musicians.
 There are also pie baking and pie eating contests, as well as a pie trivia contest.
+Braham Pie Day and Park Cafe serve over 1100 homemade and artisan pies that one day!!

 A day of fun for the entire family!